 - This map was one of their more far-fetched arguments: if defeated, the U.S. would be dismembered.

 - That future never happened, but the map may have inspired a classic alt-history novel by Philip K. Dick.

-By the late 1930s, the question no longer was whether a Second World War would break out, but when — and who would be drawn into it.
-Whatever happened in Europe or Asia, the United States should stay out: that was the opinion of a large segment of the American public, led by “America First” celebrities like Charles Lindbergh.
+By the late 1930s, the question was no longer whether a Second World War would break out, but when — and who would be drawn into it.
+Whatever was going to happen in Europe or Asia, the United States should stay out: This was the opinion of a large segment of the American public, led by “America First” celebrities like Charles Lindbergh.

 The United States was large and self-sufficient enough to keep minding its own business, the isolationists argued.
 Why spend blood and treasure on wars in faraway places that did not concern America?

 This remarkable cartographic artifact illustrates one of the more far-fetched reasons for staying out of the coming World War: should America end up on the losing side, that could result in the dismemberment of the United States, à la Poland in previous centuries or Austria-Hungary and Germany after the First World War.

 The headline above this map from 1937 screams: If we Enter a World War — and LOSE!
 The map explains which parts of U.S. territory could be gobbled up by the victors of that alternate WWII and why, but it curiously refrains from naming any of the occupying powers.
 Perhaps slapping on the names of the likely candidates would have caused offense.

 Even so, everybody knew who the main suspects were: Nazi Germany and Imperial Japan.
 Their presumed victory would explain the detachment of both coasts: The unnamed Germans would take a big bite out of the Atlantic seaboard, and the unmentioned Japanese would take over the Pacific states.
 The caption next to California explains: